Clear Lake is located along the east side of I-35 just south of the Forest Lake exit.

 The public may fish along the shoulder of the I-35 frontage road along the west shore of the lake.
 Fishing may be hampered by overhanging trees and aquatic vegetation in some areas.

-Harvest of Walleye limited to fish over 17 inches.
+Harvest of Walleye is limited to fish over 17 inches.
 Daily limit for Walleye is 3 (only 1 can be over 30".)

 Clear Lake has consistently been one of the best Walleye fishing lakes in the area, with good water quality and lots of structure.
 Anglers have caught Walleye on this lake at a higher rate than any other lake in the area.
 Hybrid Muskie and Northern Pike are not abundant, but larger fish are present.
 Bluegill run small and are abundant.
 Crappie levels are average or below, but some larger Crappie have been caught (especially in the winter).
 Small Common Carp are common in this lake, but don't seem to limit angling.